christoph-phillips/blog/content/blog/2019-a-year-in-review.md

   By far the best decision I made this year was to join my local running club.
-  Saddleworth Runners have invited me with open arms and became a key source of creating new friendships where I had ended up after supporting my Dad with his illness.
+  Saddleworth Runners have invited me with open arms and became a key source of creating new friendships in Mossley where I had ended up after supporting my Dad with his illness.

-  I had also started training in the Maffetone method since November 2018 as I was getting too many false starts in getting fatigued or injured.
+  I had also started training in the Maffetone method since November 2018 as I was getting too many false starts by getting fatigued or injured.
 This method requires you to keep your heart rate under a certain figure for all of your training.
 It supports the building of a huge aerobic base.
 I had no base from 2 years of poor training, so I started to feel the benefits quickly.